a-wgn/yoga-club-pp1/README.md

 - I confirmed that the form works and requires entries in the name and email fields.
 User will not be able to submit the form when those fields are not filled out hen clicking on the submit button.

 - I confirmed that the pages is respoinsive on standard screen sizes thorugh the devtools (device toolbar).

+- Tested that the email address is clickable and opens the email client.

 ## Bugs